inno-devops-labs/S25-core-course-labs/app_java/README.md

 ### Unit Tests

 To properly keep the code quality on the significant level, project has covered by an exhaustive set of unit tests.
+The covered business functionality by tests:

+* `/calculate` - the single endpoint that evaluated by different HTTP status codes that returned
+* Util Classes which are used for the calculation process